shhhkun/SmartMirror/mobile_app/MainApp/README.md

 I think the issue I'm seeing of disconnecting after about a minute can be attributed to the Lightblue app.
 Will wait to worry more about this until I see it happen on the pi.

 Next steps:
+- hide the read config button
-- make connection happen with one button.
+- make connection happen with one button. might not be realistic to get this working, though.
 - make changing the config form actually save it.
-- get rid of the read button.

 - make the UI more pretty.
 - make a draw.io block diagram of how this app works.